 Chapter Three addresses accelerated heat pump programs and describes how NYSERDA and the NY Electric Utilities plan to make progress towards a unified statewide effort.
-This chapter also explains why the current budget for heat pump acceleration has increased from \$250 million to \$406 million.
+This chapter also explains why the current budget for heat pump acceleration is likely to increase.
 This updated budget forecast requires that the Commission update its overall budget cap to reflect current expectations of total cost.
-Alternatively, if the Commission is concerned about bill impacts, it could retain the initial \$250 million heat pump budget while adjusting the TBtu target.
+Alternatively, if the Commission prefers to minimize incremental about bill impacts, it could retain the initial \$250 million heat pump budget while adjusting the TBtu target accordingly.